 Tim brings ten years of ministry experience to his scholarship having served diverse congregations in Texas, Minnesota, and Massachusetts.
 He is married to Lindsey Queener, and they live together in Dubuque.

 MN250 Christian Formation: Education, Development and Lived Theology

 IN142 Formation for Discipleship

 “The Possibility of Conflict” in Crossing Boundaries, Redefining Faith: Interdisciplinary Perspectives on the Emerging Church Movement, Michael Clawson and April Stace, eds.
-Pickwick Publications, forthcoming 2016.
+Pickwick Publications, 2016.

 “The Theological Hijacking of Religious Freedom,” Religion Dispatches, April 28, 2015.

 “What the Surveys Don’t (and Can’t) Say About the Rise of the ‘Spiritual but not Religious’” (Op Ed), Religion Dispatches, July 21, 2014.

 “Twitter and Tragedy: A Revamped American Religious Experience” (Op Ed), Religion News Service/Washington Post, September 13, 2013.
 Also appeared on Sojourner’s Blog and featured resource on homepage of Berkley Center for Religion, Peace and World Affairs, Georgetown University.